apache/airflow/BREEZE.rst

 ---------------

 - **WSL 2 installation** :
-    Install the WSL 2 and a Linux Distro (e.g. Ubuntu) see `WSL 2 Installation Guide <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ for details.
+    Install WSL 2 and a Linux Distro (e.g. Ubuntu) see `WSL 2 Installation Guide <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ for details.

 - **Docker Desktop installation** :
-    You should install Docker Desktop for Windows.
-    For Windows Home follow the
-    `Docker Windows Home Installtion Guide <https://docs.docker.com/docker-for-windows/install-windows-home>`_.
+    Install Docker Desktop for Windows.
+For Windows Home follow the `Docker Windows Home Installtion Guide <https://docs.docker.com/docker-for-windows/install-windows-home>`_.
     For Windows Pro, Enterprise, or Education follow the `Docker Windows Installtion Guide <https://docs.docker.com/docker-for-windows/install/>`_.

 - **Docker setting** :
-    You should make sure WSL integration is enabled
+    WSL integration needs to be enabled

 .. image:: images/docker_wsl_integration.png
     :align: left
     :alt: Disk space OSX

 - **WSL 2 Filesystem Performane** :
-    Accessing the host Windows filesystem comes with a performance penality, it is therefore reccomended to do all development on Linux filesystem.
+    Accessing the host Windows filesystem incurs a performance penalty, it is therefore reccomended to do development on the Linux filesystem.
-    E.g. Run `cd ~` and create a development folder in your Linux distro home.
+    E.g. Run `cd ~` and create a development folder in your Linux distro home and git pull the Airflow repo there.

 - **WSL 2 Memory Usage** :
     WSL 2 can consume a lot of memory under the process name "Vmmem".
-After shutting down Breeze you may want to do the following:
+To reclaim the memory after development you can:
       * On the Linux distro clear cached memory: `sudo sysctl -w vm.drop_caches=3`
       * If no longer using Docker you can quit Docker Desktop (right click system try icon and select "Quit Docker Desktop")